Course Release Policy

 Course Release Budgets

-Departments will be provided with an annual course release budget that the DEO can spend to meet critical needs in a flexible and equitable manner.
-Departments are assigned to a “4-Tier System” based on their complexity, in which a course release budget ranging from 0 to 3 is associated with each tier, that takes into account such factors as:
+Units will be provided with an annual course release budget that the DEO can spend to meet critical needs in a flexible and equitable manner.
+A unit is defined as a department or a school.
+Units are assigned a number of course releases each academic year based on the following criteria:

 Responsibility of the Dean